Lazarus of Bethany: Narrative

 In the presence of a crowd of Jewish mourners, Jesus comes to the tomb.
 Jesus asks for the stone of the tomb to be removed, but Martha interjects that there will be a smell.
-Jesus responds, "Did I not tell you that if you believed, you would see the glory of God?"
+Jesus responds, "Said I not unto thee, that, if thou wouldest believe, thou shouldest see the glory of God?"
 Over the objections of Martha, Jesus has them roll the stone away from the entrance to the tomb and says a prayer.
-They take the stone away then Jesus looks up and says: "Father, I thank you that you have heard me.
-I knew that you always hear me, but I said this for the benefit of the people standing here, that they may believe that you sent me."
-He then calls Lazarus to come out ("Come forth") and Lazarus does so, still wrapped in his grave-cloths.
+They take the stone away then Jesus looks up and says: "Father, I thank thee that thou hast heard me.
+And I knew that thou hearest me always: but because of the people which stand by I said it, that they may believe that thou hast sent me."
+He then calls Lazarus to come out ("Lazarus, come forth!") and Lazarus does so, still wrapped in his grave-cloths.
 Jesus then calls for someone to remove the grave-cloths, and let him go.

-The narrative ends with the statement that many of the witnesses to this event "believed in him."
+The narrative ends with the statement that many of the witnesses to this event "believed on him".
 Others are said to report the events to the religious authorities in Jerusalem.

 The Gospel of John mentions Lazarus again in chapter 12.
 Six days before the Passover on which Jesus is crucified, Jesus returns to Bethany and Lazarus attends a supper that Martha, his sister, serves.
 Jesus and Lazarus together attract the attention of many Jews and the narrator states that the chief priests consider having Lazarus put to death because so many people are believing in Jesus on account of this miracle.

 The miracle of the raising of Lazarus, the longest coherent narrative in John aside from the Passion, is the culmination of John's "signs".
-It explains the crowds seeking Jesus on Palm Sunday, and leads directly to the decision of Caiaphas and the Sanhedrin to kill Jesus.
+It explains why there were crowds seeking Jesus on Palm Sunday, and leads directly to the decision of Caiaphas and the Sanhedrin to kill Jesus.